Releasing your body with the good old roller is nothing new, but I would like to show you my take on roller releases.

 It is essential to stretch the area after these sequences.
 After all, the tissue is warm, you are warm and the contractile tissue in the muscles and alike are probably screaming for some lengthening.
 For me this is a great way to improve flexibility.

 So where to start …

-I’ll walk you through 2 important areas of the thighs and check our the video for clear visual to follow.
+I’ll walk you through 2 important areas of the thighs and check our video for clear visual to follow.

-THE FRONT PLANK RELEASE = front of thighs – Quadriceps
+The Front Plank = front of thighs – Quadriceps

 • Elbows under shoulders and shoulder width apart

 • Toes on the floor to create upwards lift if the pressure is too intense

 • Break up the release area into 2 halves – hip to mid thigh and mid thigh to above the knee so you can position your shoulders correctly according the part of the thigh you are working on

 The side plank release – side of the thigh – IT band and lateral quadriceps

 • Support with your underneath elbow on the floor directly under your shoulder